Kabelkim/Nanoscience-MSc/README.md

 This is formatted with the parameters listed earlier, and help the calculatiosn run as smoothly as possible.

 ### Dependencies
-For the dependencies, look at section **Appendices B Anaconda enviroment list**.
+For the dependencies, look at section **Appendices B Anaconda enviroment list** in the thesis.

 ### Executing